 As always, please contact us at 218-681-8045 if you have any questions

-Pennington County Humane Society has limited admission.
-What this means is if we have space available we can intake animals.
-Surrenders are only taken by appointment only.
+Pennington County Humane Society has limited managed admission.
+If we have space available, we can intake animals by appointment only.
+Surrenders are only taken by appointment ONLY.

-Get answers to frequently asked questions about surrendering an animal to Pennington County Humane Society.
+Surrender FAQGet answers frequently asked questions about surrendering an animal to Pennington County Humane Society.